solid/solid-spec/api-websockets.md

 Live updates are currently only supported through WebSockets.
-This describes a subscription mechanism through which clients can be notified in real time of changes affecting a give resource.
+This describes a subscription mechanism through which clients can be notified in real time of changes affecting a given resource.

 The PubSub system is very basic.
 Clients only need to open a WebSocket connection and *sub*(scribe) to a given resource URI.
 If any change occurs in